duesenklipper/wicket-extensible-autolinking/README.md

 Make sure you choose the correct version for the version of Wicket you are using, they are suffixed with `.wicket5`, `.wicket6`, `.wicket7` respectively.

+This project uses [Semantic Versioning](http://semver.org/), so you can rely on things not breaking within a major version.